-I would like to make a deposit at CBA and my bank requests the BSB code and the account number.
+I would like to make a deposit but my bank requests the BSB code and the account number.
 On my FXOpen invoice in my eWallet, I can only see a Beneficiary's account number with 14 figures, is this normal?

 Yes, this is actually specific to Australia.
 The Beneficiary's account number can actually be split in two parts.
 The six first figures are the BSB Code (062000).
 The next eight figures are the account number, which can vary according to your base currency.

 Our strategy always adjusts its transaction sizes according to your available funds (equity).
 So if you do not withdraw your profit, it will be automatically reinvested.